Relewise/relewise-ui-components/packages/web-components/README.md

 ```

 ## Initialising
-In order to use the web component, you need to configure RelewiseUI:
+In order to use the web component, you need to configure RelewiseUI.
 ```ts
 initializeRelewiseUI(
     {